Hafiz Uddin Ahmed

 Hafiz Uddin Ahmed (born 3 February 1946) is a Bangladesh Jatiya Party politician and a Jatiya Sangsad member representing the Thakurgaon-3 constituency for the 4th term.

 Early life

 Ahmed was born on 3 February 1946.
 He studied until completing his HSC.

 Career

-Ahmed was elected to parliament in 2001 as a candidate of Jatiya Party from Thakurgaon-3.
-He was re-elected in the 2008 Bangladesh General Election as a candidate of Bangladesh Awami League led Grand Alliance.
-He won 2023 by-election as a Jatiya Party candidate.
+Ahmed was elected to parliament in 2001 as a candidate of the Jatiya Party from Thakurgaon-3.
+He was re-elected in the 2008 Bangladesh general election as a candidate of the Bangladesh Awami League-led Grand Alliance.
+He won the 2023 by-election as a Jatiya Party candidate.